pvormste/atempgo/README.md

 ## Roadmap

   * Code is not optimized.
 Just was an idea if it works.
 Maybe someone can rethink about it.
+  * Add support to call views by path